Kitchen Extension Guide

 This extension is used mainly on houses that were built in the Victorian era.
 These types of houses tend to have space at the side of the house which is somewhat redundant.

-This space gives a great opportunity to extend the kitten through the side to open up space from the kitchen.
+This space gives a great opportunity to extend the kitchen through the side to open up space from the kitchen.
 It is important to note that this will give you more space but less than other extensions.

 Wrap Around Extensions